Crescent

-A crescent shape (/ˈkrɛsənt/, /UKalsoˈkrɛzənt/) is a symbol or emblem used to represent the lunar phase in the first quarter (the "sickle moon"), or by extension a symbol representing the Moon itself.
+A crescent shape (/ˈkrɛsənt/, /UKalsoˈkrɛzənt/) is a symbol or emblem used to represent the lunar phase (as it appears in the northern hemisphere) in the first quarter (the "sickle moon"), or by extension a symbol representing the Moon itself.

-In Hinduism, Shiva is often shown wearing a crescent moon on his head symbolising that he is the master of time and is himself timeless.
+In Hindu iconography, Shiva is often shown wearing a crescent moon on his head, symbolising his control over time, as well as his attributes of both creation and destruction.

 It is used as the astrological symbol for the Moon, and hence as the alchemical symbol for silver.
 It was also the emblem of Diana/Artemis, and hence represented virginity.
-In Christianity Marian veneration, it is associated with the Virgin Mary.
+In veneration of Mary in the Catholic Church, it is associated with Mary, mother of Jesus.

-From its use as roof finial in Ottoman era mosques, it has also become associated with Islam, and the crescent was introduced as chaplain badge for Muslim chaplains in the US military in 1993.
+From its use as roof finial in Ottoman mosques, it has also become associated with Islam, and the crescent was introduced as chaplain badge for Muslim United States military chaplains in 1993.

 Symbolism

 The crescent symbol is primarily used to represent the Moon, not necessarily in a particular lunar phase.

 When used to represent a waxing or waning lunar phase, "crescent" or "increscent" refers to the waxing first quarter, while the symbol representing the waning final quarter is called "decrescent".